skafdasschaf/lilypond-tools/README.md

 ```

 and apply these to the choir staff in the full and vocal score, respectively.
 In the vocal score, also increase system-system spacing to 15 if there are three systems on the page.

+In **accompagnatos**, parts comprise up to 5 staves per page by default.
+The number of staves may be increased to six per page if system-system spacing is 16 and the choir staff uses `\smallGroupDistance`.